David McClure (artist): Travel and work

 In 1952 McClure was awarded a Travelling Scholarship by the Art College which saw him working in France, Spain and Italy.
 In 1955 they awarded him an Andrew Grant Scholarship which led to a period of travelling and painting in Scotland, Florence and Sicily where he concentrated on landscape and townscape scenes with some still life painting.
 After Sicily, McClure returned to Scotland where he taught at Edinburgh College of Art, while continuing to paint.
 During this period he was commissioned as the artist involved in the reconstruction of the King's room at Falkland Palace, Fife where his murals and ceiling paintings can still be seen today.
+In 1957 a gouache Moon, Santa Zita of the Basilica of San Frediano in Lucca, Italy, was included as one of the 'Young Artists of Promise' in Jack Beddington's book.

 The rest of his professional life was spent in Dundee, where he lived with his family and taught from 1958 at Duncan of Jordanstone College of Art (now part of the University of Dundee), where he earned a reputation as an inspirational and caring teacher.
 McClure had a strong adherence to the core values of sound drawing, the importance of tradition, art history, and learning the craft of painting.
 He found time to work with students who were less gifted and was appreciated for his rigorous intellect which made an impact on the college.
 He is remembered at Duncan of Jordanstone for opening the minds of staff and students alike and spent the last two years of his career there as head of painting a post he took over from his great friend, colleague and fellow Scottish artist, Alberto Morrocco, before retiring in 1985.
 After his retirement from College, David continued to paint full-time in his studio at the family home at Strawberry Bank, Dundee.
 During this period he periodically suffered from ill-health, but not until the very end did this affect his painting indeed in his last years he produced what some regard as some of the finest, direct landscapes of his career inspired by summer visits to North-West Sutherland.
 Such was his determination and commitment to his art that he had an oxygen cylinder rigged up in his studio with a lengthy lead and mask.